Customer support: Definition, importance + 10 key strategies

 Jonathan Brummel, Director of Enterprise Support at Zendesk, puts it this way: The difference between customer service and customer support is that a customer support team can fix a technical issue in the short term, but providing good customer service helps build relationships and establish a true partnership in the long term.

 If customer support is the how, such as the nuts and bolts of troubleshooting an issue, customer service is the why—why it’s recommended to set up your cloud account in a certain way or why today’s issue could balloon into a bigger issue in time if certain steps aren’t taken.

-Adding the “why” into the support process improves the experience for customers, and it helps agents grow.
+Adding the “why” into the support process improves the experience for customers, and it helps customer support agents grow.

 For example, maybe a customer reached out about a stolen credit card.
 Beyond identifying what information was compromised and then taking steps to solve that problem, going the extra mile can go a long way.

 That might mean following up on a messaging or social media channel with a link to relevant tips and tricks from the knowledge base or company blog.